Kuninoto/42_Libft/README.md

 	cd Libft/lvl_0_libft
    	make
+3- `make clean` to delete all the resulting object files (they are already inside our libft.a, run `ar -t libft.a` to see them all)

+	make clean
-3- Compile your main.c with your new `libft.a`
+4- Compile your main.c with your new `libft.a`

 	gcc -Wall -Wextra -Werror main.c libft.a